 8. How Do Chimps Communicate

-Chimpanzees communicate by facial expressions, vocalizations, and some gestures.
+Chimpanzees communicate through facial expressions, vocalizations, and gestures.
 Chimps can hoot, roar and grunt - and males express their excitement by standing upright.

 9. How Do Chimps Look After The Young